cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 Output:

  r: Random scalar in [1, p - 1].
- M: Blinded representation of x using blind r, a point in GG.
+ M: Blinded representation of x using blind r, an element in GG.

 Steps: